mwcz/rust-termdebug.nvim/README.md

     pin_suffix = " [pin]",
     -- Persist breakpoints across Neovim sessions in a workspace-local file -- (.rust-termdebug.nvim/breakpoints.json in the workspace root)
+    -- Can be `true` (use defaults), `false` (disabled), or a table:
-    persist_breakpoints = false,
+    -- persist_breakpoints = {
+    --     enabled = true,
+    --     line_locator = "exact", -- or "hash" for content-based matching
+    -- }
+    -- "exact": restores breakpoints at saved line numbers (skips if out of range) -- "hash": matches by line content hash (survives line insertions/deletions) persist_breakpoints = false,
     -- Enable Telescope integration for listing breakpoints -- Requires telescope.nvim to be installed